Edmund Alleyn

 Edmund Alleyn (June 09, 1931 – December 24, 2004) had an art career that underwent many stylistic changes.
 He explored various styles of painting including abstraction, narrative figuration, technology and pop art, as well as different media.
-Citics feel that his inability to be categorized marks him as contemporary.
+Critics feel that his inability to be categorized marks him as contemporary.
 Even more important, they say that he helped remove excessive compartmentalization from art practice.

 Early years

-Born in Québec City in 1931 to a family of English and Irish heritage, Edmund Alleyn attended the École des beaux-arts in Québec City, where he studied with Jean-Paul Lemieux and Jean Dallaire.
+Born in Québec City in 1931 to a family of English and Irish heritage, Edmund Alleyn attended the École des beaux-arts in Québec City, where he studied with Jean Paul Lemieux and Jean Dallaire.
 In 1955, he won the Grand Prix aux concours artistiques de la Province de Québec and a grant from the Royal Society of Canada.